 Java's Software Development Kit can currently be downloaded from here:

 Click the Download link to be taken to yet another page.
-Click the top download to be taken to a page that asks you to select your operating system.
-Click Continue to finally get the download you need.
-A word of warning, though - this download will be big, at over a 130 megabytes at the time of writing!
+Locate the link for your operating system.
+A word of warning, though - this download will be big, at over 290 megabytes at the time of writing for a 64 bit Windows computer!
 Once you've downloaded the JDK and NetBeans, install it on your computer.

 We're going to be using NetBeans to write our code.
 Before launching the software, however, here's how things work in the world of Java.